mvmd-org/mvmd-site/docs/recipes/avatar.md

 sidebar_position: 3
 ---

-# Avatar Profile
+# Avatar

-The Avatar Profile extends the Basic Profile with properties specific to virtual characters and avatars.
+The Avatar Recipe extends the Basic Profile with properties specific to virtual characters and avatars.
 This profile combines properties from multiple standards to describe customizable, interactive characters.

 ## Core Structure